 Picture this, you're driving down the causeway -heading for a nice day in the French Quater- and out of nowhere, a driver rear-ends you.
-You didn't see him coming and now all you've got to look forward to is insurance paperwork because the other driver was distracted by his phone, and your car is now totaled.
+You didn't see him coming and now all you get to look forward to insurance paperwork because the other driver was distracted by his phone, and your car is now totaled.
 But that is not the worst of it, because only last week you were caught in a minor traffic accident and had to make an insurance claim because the other driver was shown to have whiplash.
 Now you have two claims and less than a month, and your premiums will surely rise.

 How many insurance claims can I make in a year?

 Now you may be asking yourself how many claims you can make in a year on your car insurance.
 The answer is as many as you need.
 There are no restrictions on making claims.
 However, the number of claims you make can put your premiums in jeopardy.
 Depending on your insurance company, they may offer accident forgiveness, which means they don't raise your premiums if you go without an accident for a certain amount of time, but not all insurance companies off of this.

 What other ramifications will I face from multiple car insurance claims?

 If you are seen as a risk to the insurance company offering you the car insurance, they may only offer you third party liability instead of comprehensive coverage.
 The insurance company has the right not to offer you insurance and dictate the terms of the policy.
 So if you find yourself in a position where you cannot get adequate insurance because of multiple claims, then you should shop around for new insurance.
 As a resident of Louisiana, there are plenty of auto insurance companies in Louisiana who would be happy to help you shop for insurance and get full coverage.